By Michael Hilkemeijer

 - Develop effective media literacy lessons and methods that help children develop the “habits of inquiry” and “skills of expression” they need to succeed in a digital world.

-- Understand that because our culture surrounds us with media is precisely why we need to model healthy and productive ways to integrate digital media technologies into our lives.
+- Understanding that our culture surrounds us with media is precisely why we need to model healthy and productive ways to integrate digital media technologies into our lives.

 - Model technology integration based on sound early childhood pedagogy rather than clock management.